-COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) PROGRAM
+COMMUNITY DEVELOPMENT BLOCK (CDBG) GRANT PROGRAM

 For FY 2007-2008, the City of Urbana's CDBG allocation from HUD is \$478,079 which is \$3,572 less than was allocated in FY2006-2007.
-This is the third consecutive year that CDBG entitlement allocations have decreased.
-The CDBG revenues are enhanced by an estimated \$10,000 in program income from previous years.
-Anticipated unobligated carryover from previous years is estimated at \$42,266.
-The total CDBG budget resources, including unobligated carryover and program income, are estimated to be \$530,345.
+This is the fourth consecutive year that CDBG entitlement allocations have decreased.
+For Urbana, the CDBG revenues are enhanced by the availability of an estimated \$10,000 in recaptured funding/program income from prior years.
+The total estimated CDBG resources, including unobligated carryover from previous years, amounts to \$530,345.